bunniesandbeatings/instaments/README.md

   8. And I'll pick useful parameters in the drums and map those too.
   9. ...
 Wait, what was I doing?

 So as much as I love noodling with patches, my need was much more immediate, and I think there are artists out there who would buy an Axoloti (or 5) if they also had immediate patches for different kinds of instruments.
-They might not be the focus user for the Axoloti, but more sales means more money for Johannes Taelman to keep the platform going.
+They might not be the focus user for the Axoloti, but more sales might mean more money for Johannes Taelman to keep the platform going.
 It also means wider adoption.

 So I came up with a plan to make prefabricated Axoloti instuments.